the-expanse/SideQuestWiki/BMBF.md

 BMBF will always be located in headset in `OculusTV` found on your main Oculus menu navigation bar in your home dome under `Channels` and can be launched from there to enable and disable and install mods, as well as install or remove songs all without a PC.

+## If updating from an old version
-## Make sure you have properly uninstalled any non functioning or old BeatSaber and BMBF using SideQuests "My Apps" tab before proceeding if updating to a new version or previously installed and faulty.
+Make sure you have properly uninstalled any non functioning or old BeatSaber and BMBF using SideQuests "My Apps" tab (Top right) before proceeding if updating to a new version or previously installed and faulty.

 ----